A companion app · In active development

 What's in it

 Nothing in the app exists for its own sake.
-Every feature is the implementation of a question the framework asks.
-Some surfaces are live today; others are still being built.
+Each feature turns a part of the framework into something you can actually use — a list, a workflow, a number.
+Some are live today; others are still being built.

 F